Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [ ] Make it compatible for Pytorch 1.2
 - [ ] Training with mixed type of masks.
 - [ ] Add gated conv.
 - [ ] Try different network architecture.
-As current UNet suffers from many problems.

 ## Somethings extra I have tried
 **Gated Conv**: I have tried gated conv(by replacing the normal convs of UNet with gated conv, expect the innermost/outermost layer).